 Important and unique information about angels, their mytho-biological capacities and how these differ from those of other creatures of the imagination can be found here.

-Willem Wander van Nieuwkerk is a Dutch composer of a new classical music that, rich in lyricism and full of rhythmic vitality, makes the 21st century resonate in the musical traditions of the 19th.
+Willem Wander van Nieuwkerk is a Dutch composer of a new classical music, rich in lyricism and full of rhythmic vitality, that makes the 21st century resonate with the musical traditions of the 19th.
 Recent examples are his piano trio De tout mon coeur, Over the Water for guitar and string quartet and the songcycle Bergidylle.